liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 ``@extend``.
 There are basically three differences:

--  a ``@mixin``, once defined, can be used everywhere. ``@extend``\ s are more picky about where they can be used.
+-  a ``@mixin``, once defined, can be used everywhere. ``@extend``\ s are are compiled into selector groups, which may not be possible depending on what you are trying to do.
 -  ``@mixin`` allows parameters and content blocks.
--  ``@extend`` produces more efficient CSS.
+-  ``@extend`` may produce more efficient (less redundant) CSS.

-There is no clear rule about which one should be preferred.
-As ``@mixin`` is simpler to use you might by tempted to use it exlusively.
+There is no rule about which one should be preferred.
-Always stop and also consider ``@extend``.

 Theming
 ~~~~~~~